 Other tests may be done to find out what parts of thinking have been affected and to guide other tests.

 Tests that can show evidence of previous strokes in the brain may include:

 There is no treatment to turn back damage to the brain caused by small strokes.

-An important goal is to control symptoms and correct risk factors such as high blood pressure, smoking, and high cholesterol to prevent future strokes.
+An important goal is to control symptoms and correct risk factors such as high blood pressure, smoking, and high cholesterol to prevent future strokes:

 Medicines may be needed to control aggressive, agitated, or dangerous behaviors.
-The health care provider will usually prescribe these medicines in very low doses and adjust the dose as needed.

-Medicines used to treat Alzheimer disease have not been shown to work for MID.
+Medicines used to treat Alzheimer disease have not been shown to work for vascular dementia.

 Hearing aids, glasses, or cataract surgery may be needed if the person has problems involving these senses.

 Some improvement may occur for short periods, but the disorder will generally get worse over time.